Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 Styling the links

 The left side of the overlay contains the Main Navigation links.

-- Adjust the links’ font, color, and spacing with the tweaks in the Site Navigation section of the Style Editor.
+- Adjust the links’ font, color, and spacing with the tweaks in the Site Navigation section of Site Styles.

 - Folders display with a + icon; when clicked, the links within the folder expand.

-Tip: Open the navigation overlay before opening the Style Editor to see your style changes as you make them.
+Tip: Open the navigation overlay before opening Site Styles to see your style changes as you make them.

 Hover over the blocks and click Edit to replace them with your own content.
 For example, you might want to:

 - Add information about your site with a Text Block